Sjögren’s is a chronic, autoimmune disease that causes dryness of the eyes, mouth and other body parts.

 - Saliva tests.
 The doctor will measure saliva output, how well salivary glands function and whether there is inflammation.

 - Chest X-ray.
 Because Sjögren’s can affect the lungs, the doctor may order this test to check for inflammation.

-There is no cure for Sjögren’s syndrome.
+There is no cure for Sjögren’s.
 As with other autoimmune diseases, the severity of Sjögren’s varies from person to person.
-Many patients have a mild disease that only affects the eyes and mouth.
+Many patients have a mild disease that affects only the eyes and mouth.
 Others have symptoms that wax and wane in severity or may even go into remission.
-Some have severe and chronic (long-term) symptoms.
+Some have severe and chronic symptoms.

-Here are some of the treatments and therapies for different areas of the body affected by Sjögren’s syndrome:
+Here are some of the treatments and therapies for different areas of the body affected by Sjögren’s: